samcodee/samcodee/README.md

 <h3 align="center">React, HTML, CSS, JS</h3>

-- 🔭 I am working on a feature rich Calculator...
+- 🔭 I am working on a feature rich project manager...
-- 🌱 I’m currently learning a little bit of Python and I finished learning JavaScript
+- 🌱 I’m currently learning a little bit of object-detection and training
-- 🥅 2023 Goals: Learn to update projects regularly
+- 🥅 2024 Goals: Make a blog
 - 📅 Join Date: I have joined Github on March 21, 2020
-- 👯 I’m looking to collaborate with others

 <br/>